BillDietrich/veracryptcrack/README.md

 # veracryptcrack

-Simple veracrypt container cracker using wordlist
+Simple slow VeraCrypt container cracker using wordlist/dictionary.
+Linux-only.

-All configuration is done from veracrypt_crack.sh

-Install 'timeout' package before running
+You don't need to know the encryption algorithm settings of the VeraCrypt volume to decrypt it.

-When password is cracked - container will be mounted
+When password is cracked - container will be mounted.

-Give your user permissions to mount or run as root

-To check everything works correctly before spending more time, run script against veracrypt test.container, it shouldn't take more than 1 minute
+To check everything works correctly before spending more time, run script against veracrypt test.container, it shouldn't take more than 1 minute (because the third line in the wordlist is the correct password).

-Often useful when you forget PIM, which keyfile you used, or mixed up a few characters in a password
+May be useful if you forget PIM, which keyfile you used, or mixed up a few characters in a password.

-When done, use 'wipe' or 'srm' to securely overwrite your wordlist
+When done, use 'wipe' or 'srm' to securely overwrite your wordlist.

-Good luck recovering
+Good luck recovering.

 ## Notes by Bill Dietrich